 The Dog Warden service unfortunately cannot help with issues of fouling relating to other animals, for example horses.

 Toxocariasis is a rare infection caused by roundworm parasites.
 It's spread from animals to humans through contact with infected faeces.
-Find out more on NHS Choices.
+For more information see the Kennel Club information sheet.